Park So-dam: Philanthropy

 In 2016, Park graced the cover of Big Issue's New Year's issue as a talent donation, supporting the organization's mission to help the homeless achieve self-sufficiency.
 Two years later, she participated in 2018 Ice Bucket Challenge, a fundraising campaign by the ALS Association aimed to build Korea's first Lou Gehrig's Disease Rehabilitation Hospital.

 Personal life

+In June 2025, it was revealed that Park is the granddaughter of Park Won-sook's cousin.

 Health

-On December 13, 2021, it was revealed that Park had been diagnosed with papillary thyroid cancer during a regular health checkup, and underwent surgery according to the opinion of the medical staff.
+On December 13, 2021, it was revealed that Park had been diagnosed with papillary thyroid cancer during a regular health checkup, and underwent surgery.
 On February 7, 2022, Park's agency confirmed that Park had recently recovered from COVID-19.